anthemion-org/ogle-web/README.md

 ```

-##### Problems and exceptions
+##### Prefix exceptions

+At times, it is impractical to prefix the way I would like:

 - Many developers define parameters or other variables that sometimes reference functions, and sometimes reference non-function values.
 I think this is usually a bad idea, because it is impossible to name these accurately, even without prefixes.
 I considered a prefix for identifiers that _sometimes_ reference functions, but it doesn’t seem worth it;

 - React requires that component names be capitalized, so component classes _cannot_ be prefixed with `t`;

 - Some prefixes do not work well with destructuring, particularly `a` and `o`.

-When using named parameters:
+When using destructuring to implement named parameters:

 ```
 function uAdd({ Card, Ent, CkAddFollow, CkSkipAdd }) {
 	...
 ```

-they must be renamed in the destructuring pattern, which is very noisy:
+applying the `a` prefix requires that parameters be renamed in the destructuring pattern, which is very noisy:

 ```
 function uAdd({ Card: aCard, Ent: aEnt, CkAddFollow: aCkAddFollow,